-The team used the ThetaGPU system at the Argonne Leadership Computing Facility (ALCF), a DOE Office of Science user facility, and the Cerebras AI platform at the ALCF AI Testbed to rapidly train the model.
+The team used the ThetaGPU system at the Argonne Leadership Computing Facility (ALCF), a DOE Office of Science user facility, and the Cerebras AI system at the ALCF AI Testbed to rapidly train the model.

 A paper based on the study was published in the Journal of the International Union of Crystallography.
 Other authors of the study include Argonne’s Jun-Sang Park, Peter Kenesei, Jonathan Almer, Rajkumar Kettimuthu and Ian Foster.